-Is a Husky the right Dog for You?
+Is a Husky the right dog for you?

-- Huskies are skilled escape artists.
+- Huskies are incredibly skilled escape artists.
 They need a secure garden with a fence AT LEAST 6 feet high (our fence is 8 feet).

-- Huskies will DIG in your garden, and will probably dig their way out of it if you don’t take steps to prevent this.
+- Huskies will DIG in your garden, and probably dig their way out of it if you don’t take steps to prevent this.
 You must sink your fence a couple of feet down or lay slabs around the edge.

-- Huskies can be very destructive, particularly if left alone, and will eat your shoes/kids toys/furniture/walls of your house if not sufficiently entertained.
+- Huskies can be very destructive, particularly if left alone, and will literally eat your shoes/kids toys/furniture/walls of your house if not sufficiently entertained.

 - Huskies instinctively pull on the lead when out and about.
 Training them to walk to heal is possible, but it takes A LOT OF TIME AND PATIENCE.
-Even when well-trained, Huskies and other breeds of Sled Dog will pull when they see a small furry animal or something else of interest up ahead.
+Even when well-trained, Huskies and other breeds of sled dog will pull when they see a small furry animal or something else of interest up ahead.

 - Huskies shed LOTS of hair.
 They ‘blow’ their undercoats once or twice a year when you will find great clumps of fluff around the house.
 They also shed lightly for the rest of the year.

 Many of these traits are present due to the fact that Huskies were bred as WORKING SLED DOGS.
 They were selectively bred over many generations to RUN many miles a day PULLING sleds.
 Huskies were bred to THINK FAST to keep their owners safe on the trail, To SECOND GUESS and IGNORE their owner’s commands (for instance, if they were told to ‘go on’ when they knew the ice was too thin or there was other unseen danger).
 Huskies lived in harsh areas of the Arctic, where food was scarce, and at times would have been left to CATCH THEIR OWN PREY.

 All of these traits are still present in the Husky and other sled dogs.
-If we want to keep them as pets, we have to accept that along with their stunning appearance and gentle nature come all the inherent traits
+If we want to keep them as pets, we have to accept that along with their stunning appearance and gentle nature, come all the inherent traits of the sled dog.

 Are You the right Owner for a Husky?

-In our experience, there are two main types of Husky owners;
+In our experience, there are two main types of Husky owners:

-- Those that accept the ‘Sled Dog’ in their Husky and find ways to turn these ‘difficult’ aspects of the breed into positive points.
+- Those that accept the ‘Sled Dog’ in their Husky and find ways to turn these ‘difficult’ aspects of the breed into positive points

 - Those who don’t accept it, and spend most of their time in ongoing battles with their Huskies, trying to turn them into ‘other dogs’

-These second type of Husky owner will always find life with these dogs challenging, frustrating and hard work!
+These second type of Husky owners will always find life with these dogs challenging, frustrating and hard work!
 We don’t mean to be harsh by saying this – just realistic.

-- Have a sense of humor
+- Have a good sense of humour

 - Aren’t too house-proud